christopher-beckham/christopher-beckham.github.io/_posts/2021-08-17-intro-autoencoders.md

 ---
-title: A statistical introduction to Gaussian and Laplace autoencoders
+title: A somewhat mathematical introduction to Gaussian and Laplace autoencoders
 layout: default_latex
 ---

-<h1>A statistical introduction to Gaussian and Laplace autoencoders</h1>
+<h1>A somewhat mathematical introduction to Gaussian and Laplace autoencoders</h1>

 ```
 @misc{beckhamc_intro_ae,